 For a loaf pan, with a stickier batter, like this banana bread or the lemon blueberry bread that is pictured, I will often drape the parchment paper over the sides.
 I spray the paper and let it hang over the sides of my non-stick bread pan (affiliate link).
 This makes it simple to pull the bread out of the pan (you may need to run a knife along any edges that are not touching the parchment paper) without it sticking to the bottom.

-I use parchment slings when I bake bar cookies or brownies in an 8 by 8 or 9 by 13 pan.
-I also use parchment slings for any quickbreads (banana bread, for example), and I line my sheet and cake pans with parchment paper when baking cookies and cakes, though those don’t require a sling.
+I use parchment slings when baking bar cookies or brownies in an 8 by 8 or 9 by 13 pan.
+I also use parchment slings for sweet peach bread and rhubarb snack cake.
+When baking cookies and cakes, I line my pans with parchment paper too…though those don’t require a sling.
 A parchment sling is a tiny extra step that will save you clean up time and give your bar cookies a five star rating.

 2. In each corner of the parchment paper, make a cut from the edge of the paper to the edge of the pan, as pictured below.
 Remove the small corner squares that result from the cuts.